wavefrontHQ/docs/pages/doc/ui_v2_faq.md

 ### Q: How does the new time picker work?

-A: Our new time picker supports a selection of preset times or you can specify a custome time frame.
+A: Our new time picker supports a selection of preset times, or you can specify a custome time frame.
 4 weeks is not the same as 1 month -- use the custom time picker to select a full month.

 ![v2 time picker](images/v2_time_picker.png)

 ### Q: How do I clone or delete a chart?

-A: Open the chart, click the **Queries** tab, and select an icon on the right.
+A: Open the chart, click the **Data** tab, and select an icon on the right.

 ![v2 Clone Query](images/v2_clone.png)